 Tremendous cliff sides, untamed waves and wild dunes.
 The British coast is romantic, it’s inspiring, humbling and comforting all at once.
 If you are travelling to the UK, you cannot miss out on the experience of our beaches.

 I grew up near the coast in Newcastle upon Tyne.
 I have enjoyed many beach holidays throughout the UK.
 This post will act as an introduction to the coastline.
-Here are my favourite parts of a beach holiday in the UK and why you should add it to your bucket list right now.
+This is why you should add a trip to the British Coast to your bucket list right now.

 1. Natural Beaches